About Us

 Peer Counselors receive specialized training to help with:

 The WIC Peer Counselors contact mothers throughout their pregnancy and during the first few months of breastfeeding.
-Peer counselors are available to new moms who have breastfeeding questions outside WIC's normal clinic hours.
-Peer Counselors are available by phone, text, clinic visit, hospital, or home visit.
-Peer Counselors will also refer mothers to lactation experts and healthcare professionals if the mother’s concerns are outside the Peer Counselor’s scope of practice.
+Peer Counselors are available to new moms who have breastfeeding questions outside WIC's normal clinic hours — by phone, text, clinic visit, hospital, or home visit.
+Peer Counselors will also refer mothers to lactation experts and healthcare professionals if the mother's concerns are outside the Peer Counselor's scope of practice.

 Twin Falls Clinic